laeder/laeder.github.io/_posts/2019-07-23-leaving-insert-mode-without-esc-key.md

 for caps lock I have to store it somewhere while I'm leaving insert mode and set it back again.
 I set the timeout for insert mode to 5 seconds and tried it.
 I entered insert mode, turned on caps lock and waited.
 After 5 seconds Vim escaped to normal mode and turned off caps lock.
-This is the snippet of you code to put in `` .vimrc ``.
+This is the snippet of code to put in `` .vimrc ``.

 ``` vim
 " automatically leave insert mode after 'updatetime' milliseconds of inaction